radius-project/radius/docs/contributing/contributing-releases/README.md

 ## Release Process

+For the entire release process, directly clone repositories under the radius-project organization and create branches off of them.
+Do not create branches in your personal forks when creating pull requests.

 ### Creating an RC release

 When starting the release process, we first kick it off by creating an RC release.
 If we find issues in validation, we can create additional RC releases until we feel confident in the release.